cue-labs/cue-by-example/006_buildkite_importing_pipelines/README.md

 |  :grey_exclamation: Info :grey_exclamation: |
 |:------------------------------------------- |
 | It would be great if we could use [Buildkite's authoritative pipeline schema](https://github.com/buildkite/pipeline-schema) here.
 Unfortunately, CUE's JSONSchema support can't currently import it.
-This is being tracked in CUE Issues [#2698](https://github.com/cue-lang/cue/issues/2698) and [#2699](https://github.com/cue-lang/cue/issues/2699), and this guide should be updated once the schema is useable.
+This is being tracked in issue [#2699](https://github.com/cue-lang/cue/issues/2699), and this guide will be updated when the upstream schema can be used.

 #### :arrow_right: Apply the schema